Brainbreaks: Teachers need them too!

 For many of us, summer break is here, and for others, it’s right around the corner.
 How will you spend your time?
 Whatever you decide to do, make sure it brings you a sense of peace and empowerment.
 We tend to spend our summers doing all sorts of professional development and learning the latest in edtech.
 But what if you don’t want to do that this summer?
 What if, like me, the only books you really want to read are pure fiction?

 The Teacher Tech FB Community is a great place to commiserate and decompress with other educators:

-Brainbreaks are good for everyone, including adults.
+Brainbreaks, such as using CBD UK, are good for everyone, including adults.
 It’s leaving behind stress and chaos that allows our brains to begin thinking again.
 If you are like me and get your best ideas while getting ready in the morning when you’re brushing your teeth or taking a shower, it’s because you’ve given your brain some time off.

 Things you can do while at home: